 Might the Calvinist conclude that if a person has the desire for God, and even believes in Christ and attends church for any length of time, then they are probably among the elect?
 Yet Calvin and the Westminster Confession both talk about indications of the Spirit’s work in the lives of the reprobate which for a time seem to indicate their unconditional election, but only then to have the Spirit abandon them to their predestined reprobation.

 According to Calvinism there are only two kinds of people in the world and they cannot change their predetermined status or eternal destiny.
 But this is obviously a serious distraction from and distortion of the gospel as “good news” to all who hear it.
 People need to know that they are included in God’s saving work and that they can and must receive by faith the gift of salvation offered them in the gospel of Christ.
-In the death of Christ on all sinners, salvation is objectively grounded and made available to them as they put their trust in him.
-It is not based on manifest religious experiences, but relies on the keeping power of God, and the believer who puts their trust in Christ has the promise that he will not fail to keep them in his saving love.
+In the death of Christ on behalf of all sinners, salvation is objectively grounded and made available to them so that they may put their trust in him.
+It is not based on manifest religious experiences, but relies on the keeping power of God.
+And the believer who puts their trust in Christ has the divine promise that God will not fail to keep them in his saving love.
 That is what makes the gospel “good news.”
 Which leads to our last point.

 “And finally, the objection is often raised: does not the Bible teach “whosoever will may come” to Christ?
 The answer is, yes.
 Of course this is what the Bible teaches, and this invitation should be proclaimed to all who are willing to listen.
 We should plead with sinners to come to Christ to be saved, even as we humbly acknowledge that although the invitation is to all, only those who hear the voice of God—only the elect—will respond to His call.”